skrodahl/NewTon/README.md

 ---

 ## ✨ Key Features
+See the [official User Guide](https://darts.skrodahl.net/userguide.html) to learn how to use these features to manage your own tournaments.

 ### 🏆 Tournament Management
 - **Multiple Tournaments**: Create, save, and load with automatic browser storage